-I give this powder a so-so rating - it's not the WORST one I've tried, but it's certainly not the best.
-It's just good enough... average.
-Besides, for $1, I can't complain!
-This obviously isn't my every day powder.
+This powder is all right—it's not the WORST one I've tried, but it's certainly not one I'd reach for every day.
+It's just good enough; it does its job.
+I can't complain for $1 though.
+It's obviously not my everyday powder.
 I use it when I NEED to.
 L.A.
-Colors Pressed Powder is your basic, cheap, run-of-the-mill oil control powder.
-I also found that it oxidizes darker than how it looks when you first put it on so I recommend buying a shade lighter than your skin tone.
-Like I said, because it was $1, I would buy it again just to have it.
+Colors Pressed Powder is a basic, cheap, you just need to control your oil for that day powder.
+It did oxidize darker than when I first put it on so I recommend buying one shade lighter than your skin tone.
+Because it is a dollar, I would buy it again just to have it.

 Note: the brand has a Mineral Pressed Powder that is absolutely amazing if you don't like this one &/or want something better.